tylergreason/ruby-project-alt-guidelines-atlanta-web-010620/README.md

 ## Project Status
 The project is usable and in working order.
 Suggestions have been made to spruce up the project with ASCII art and a login page, which I am considering for the future.
 I am also considering restructuring the interface to make the user experience more pleasant.
 For instance, I am curious if it would be better for the user to pick a recipe from a list, then be presented the option to edit or delete that recipe.
 If a login feature were to been implemented, then the user could add a recipe they are viewing to their favorite recipes.
-This would remove the 'delete recipe' option from the main menu and make the application more useable.
+This would remove the 'delete recipe' option from the main menu and make the application more usable.

 ## Sources